 To derive this relation, consider the multiplier identity

 which is obtained from integration by parts applied to the relation \eqref{Weqn.pot2eqn.rel} multiplied by $Q$.
-The lefthand side of the identity will be a total divergence when $Q$ is a multiplier for Westervelt's equation.
+The left-hand side of the identity will be a total divergence when $Q$ is a multiplier for the dissipative Westervelt equation.
 Applying the Euler operator $E_v$ then annihilates all of the total derivative terms on both sides, which yields the multiplier determining equation \eqref{pot2.multr.deteqn} where $Q^v$ is given by the relation \eqref{Q.rel}.